JCPedroza/review-sorting-algorithms-and-unit-testing-py-3.12/README.md

 ## Installation

-Only needed for static type check and formatting.
+Installation is only needed for static type check and formatting.
 Note that `mypy` might not yet support type aliases.

 ```bash
 python -m pip install -r requirements.txt